Centers and Institutes

 The Great Lakes Center for Global Environmental and Occupational Health is a World Health Organization/Pan American Health Organization Collaborating Center in Occupational and Environmental Health.
 The Center works with low-resource countries lacking the expertise to study the linkages between environmental and occupational risk factors and disease.

-The Illinois Education and Research Center provides masters and doctoral training in industrial hygiene, occupational safety, occupational and environmental epidemiology, agricultural health and safety and residency training in occupational medicine.
+The Great Lakes Center for Occupational Health and Safety provides masters and doctoral training in industrial hygiene, occupational safety, occupational and environmental epidemiology, agricultural health and safety and residency training in occupational medicine.
 The Center is funded by the CDC’s National Institute for Occupational Safety and Health.
 Center Website

 The Institute for Health Research and Policy stimulates and supports high-quality research across UIC aimed at improving health practices and policies through a multidisciplinary perspective.
 Its research aims to understand and reduce racial, ethnic and socioeconomic disparities in the prevalence and burdens of the top causes of death and disability in the US.
 Institute Website